-15 For he saith to Moses, I will have mercy on whom I will have mercy, and I will have compassion on whom I will have combut of God that showeth mercy.
+15For he saith to Moses, I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.

-16 So then it is not of him that willeth, nor of him that runneth,
+16So then it is not of him that willeth, nor of him that runneth, but of God that showeth mercy.

-17 For the scripture saith unto Pharaoh, Even for this same purpose have I raised thee up, that I might show my power in thee, and that my name might be declared throughout all the
+17For the scripture saith unto Pharaoh, Even for this same purpose have I raised thee up, that I might show my power in thee, and that my name might be declared throughout all the earth.